praise002/clothing_store_drf/README.md

 ## NOTE
 * For webhook to work with paystack install ngrok with choco.
 Follow the installation guide in the resources section.
 Ensure choco is installed on your system.
+* To use the makefile follow these instructions if using Windows, for Linux OS and Mac OS you can google search the procedure
+- **Step 1**: Run powershell as administrator
+- **Step 2:** Visit chocolatey website
+- **Step 3:** choco install make
+- Now you can successfully use the make command in your django app, update the Makefile as you wish

 ## Resources
 * [Ngrok](https://download.ngrok.com/downloads/windows)